DominikBBB/PP1-Saxon-Palace/README.md

 - Link with map on the footer works.
 No bugs found.
 - Responsive disappearing of two columns in the footer when the page is shown on small screens work.
 No bugs found.
 - Responsive flow of 2 columns in the header when the page is shown on small screens work.
 No bugs found.
-- YT Video stream works.
+- YT Video streaming works.
+Video frame is responsive.
 No bugs found.
--

 - Due to that the page is not live the contact form doesn’t work.